The Basics of Annulment in New Mexico

 How to Get an Annulment in New Mexico

-In order to obtain an annulment in New Mexico, you or your spouse must be a resident of New Mexico for at least six months.
+To obtain an annulment in New Mexico, you or your spouse must be a resident of New Mexico for at least six months.
 You have to file a petition for annulment in the district court in the county where you or your spouse lives.
 In your petition, you have to provide information about yourself, your spouse, your children, your marriage, and your grounds for an annulment.

-After filing your petition, you will have to have your spouse "served" with the petition.
+After filing your petition, you will have to "serve" your spouse with the petition.
 This means that an adult, other than you, has to hand-deliver the petition to your spouse.
 Whoever serves your spouse has to fill out an Affidavit of Service, which you must then file with the court.

 What is the Effect of an Annulment?